webbk18/CAL-Wiki/_Atlas/DivineDungeon/Mountaindale.md

 - Chapter 15 - **Stone Slab**
 	- "They climbed up the stairs, quickly moving toward the large tent housing the upper echelon of the [Guild](../../_Characters/DivineDungeon/AdventurersGuild.md).
 They had to walk past the area which had been converted to glass..."
 	- Portal to be placed at the top of a small hill, displacing some tents.
+- Chapter 20
+	- Portal gets opened, twin obelisks the same as each other in reverse, as though mirrored.